 Past meetings: QPR v Swansea City

-As Swansea City prepare to face QPR at Loftus Road on Saturday (3pm), we take a look back at some previous meetings between the sides in West London.
+As Swansea City prepare to face QPR in the FA Cup on Sunday (2.01pm), we take a look back at some memorable previous meetings between the sides in West London.

 QPR 1-1 Swansea City